johhnry/static-site-rs/README.md

 - Handle UTF-8 characters spanning across multiple bytes (since replacing content in a file is shifted...)

-- Use caching when building the files again

 - Handle more sophisticated syntax for directives `{% %}` like variables and keywords.
 For example it could be `{% include test.html %}` and `{% var title %}`

 - Register processor for handling different file types like css, html, js or images...